Captain9965/Data-Structures-and-Algorithms/Data Structures/Tree-based-DSAsII/tree-based-dsa'sII.md

     - push the median key upwards and make the left keys as a left child and the right keys as a right child.
 5. If the node is not full:
     - insert the node in increasing order.

+### Deletion in a B-Tree:
+This consists of 3 main operations:
+- Searching the key to be deleted
+- Deleting the key
+- Balancing the tree if required.

+While doing this, a condition called **underflow** may occur.
+This is whereby a node contains less than the minimum number of keys it should hold..
+Note:

+**Inorder predecessor** - This is the largest key on the left child of a node.

+**Inorder successor** - This is the smallest key on the right child of a node.

+## Deletion operation:

+Facts about a tree of degree `m`:
+1. A node can have a maximum of `m` children. ie 3
+2. A node can have a maximum of `m - 1` keys. ie 2
+3. A node should have a minimum of `m/2` children. ie 2
+4. A node, except root node, should have a minimum of `[m/2] - 1` keys.

+3 main cases for deletion:
+### Case 1:
+The key to be deleted lies in the leaf:
+If:
+1. The key does not violate the min number of keys a node should hold, we just delete the key.
+2. The key violates this minimum, then we borrow a key from its immediate neighbouring sibling node from left to right.
+    - First visit the left sibling and borrow a key if it exceeds the minimum number of allowed keys.
+    - Else borrow from the immediate right sibling.
+    - If both the keys have a minimum number of keys, then merge the node with either the right or the left sibling..this merging is done through the parent node.

+### Case 2:
+The key to be deleted lies in the internal node:
+1. The internal node, which is deleted, is replaced by an inorder predecessor if the left child has more than the minimum number of keys.
+2. Or replaced by an inorder successor if the right child has more than the min number of keys.
+3. If either has min number of keys, then merge the left and the right children.
+4. After merging, if the parent node has less than the min number of keys, then look for siblings as in case 1

+### Case 3:
+If the target lies in a internal node and the deletion of a key leads to a fewer number of keys than the minimum, then look for the inorder predecessor then the inorder successor...if both contain min keys, then the children should be merged.
+If the sibling also contains min number of keys, then merge the node with the sibling along with the parent.